oferby/trafficlight/README.md

 # trafficlight
- This project is done by Eithan and Li-kesem
+ This project is done by Eytan and Li-kesem
+	And it is the best project in the world!!